 Women Changing the World (WLD 401)

 This capstone course draws upon written and oral autobiography to engage students in considering their own values as well as their potential as agents of activism and change.
-For inspiration, students in this class read Half the Sky, Do They Hear You When You Cry, and The Penguin Atlas of Women in the World.
 Students then undertake service learning projects and present them at the fall and spring WORLD Conferences.

 When students complete Women Changing the World (WLD 401), they will have: